Medical Malpractice in Kuwait

 • You suffered an injury or worsened condition due to a medical error during treatment.

-• A family member died and you believe medical negligence was a contributing factor.
+• A family member died and you believe medical negligence contributed to the death.

-• You received the wrong medication, wrong diagnosis, or botched surgery.
+• You received the wrong medication, misdiagnosis, surgical error, or inadequate post-operative care.

-• Document everything — collect medical records, prescriptions, test results, and photos of injuries.
+• Document everything — request copies of all medical records, prescriptions, lab results, imaging, and surgical reports.

-• File a complaint with the MOH medical liability committee — they will investigate and issue a report.
+• File a complaint with the MOH medical liability committee — this is a mandatory first step before any court action.

 What should you NOT do?